 How can we imagine heritage beyond or in excess of the human?
 What might a posthuman heritage site look like?
 How might we learn to inherit with our more-than-human kin?

 This project explores the implications of such questions in the shadow of the Anthropocene – a newly defined geological epoch that designates a period during which human activity has become the dominant influence in terms of climate and the environment.
-The project interrogates how this concept might provoke new understandings of some of the core themes of heritage, from care and vulnerability to genetic inheritance and site management.
-Scholars and practitioners are beginning to confront the entanglement of human and non-human aspects of heritage in thought provoking ways.
-To this end, the project provides the opportunity to reconcile disparate areas of research and practice in pursuit of a ‘more-than-human’ critical heritage studies.
+The project interrogates how this concept might provoke new understandings of some of the core themes of heritage, from care and vulnerability to inheritance and interpretation.
+Scholars and practitioners are beginning to confront the entanglement of human and non-human aspects of heritage in thought provoking ways, but this is distributed across many disparate areas of research and practice.
+This project aims to document and reconcile this work in pursuit of a ‘more-than-human’ critical heritage studies.

-At the core of this work – part of the AHRC Heritage Priority Area Research programme – lies the question of blurred boundaries and the relational production of heritage; whether tangible or intangible, natural or cultural.
+At the core of this project – part of the AHRC Heritage Priority Area Research programme – lies the question of blurred boundaries and the relational production of heritage; whether tangible or intangible, natural or cultural, human or non-human.
 The recent emergence of posthumanist thinking has sought to dissolve such categories, and we aim to examine the possibilities and pitfalls of following this trajectory within heritage theory and practice.

 The project has three main outputs: